SurajBong/React-Native-Shopping-App/README.md

 This app is built using Expo.

-Steps to use this app
+Steps to use my app
 1. npm install
 2. npm start